 Students work with their advisor and choose a topic for a mathematics project in their Field of Application.
 Students use mathematics for analysis, modeling, prediction, and/or problem solving.
-Students write a research paper that demonstrates understanding of a substantial area of mathematics and will present their work at a department seminar or college symposium.
+Students write a research paper that demonstrates understanding of a substantial area of mathematics and present their work at a department seminar or the Connect Learning Symposium.